nayr-ogladih/A-Movie-Collection-App/README.md

+# Milestone One
-# milestone_1 of The Complete Python Course | Learn by Doing in 2022 course.
+The Complete Python Course | Learn Python by Doing in 2022 By Jose Salvatierra